• Duration12 Days / 11 Nights

 At the end of the afternoon, big herds of goats are being let through the city gate and the narrow alleys, back to their sheds, which are inside the town.
-In Lo Manthang you can find the palace of the king, a huge 4-story high building.
+In Lo Manthang, you can find the palace of the king, a huge 4-story-high building.
 When the king is at home, you can even visit him sometimes.
-The king doesn’t have any real power anymore but is of course still highly respected by his people.
+The king doesn’t have any real power anymore but is, of course, still highly respected by his people.
 Besides, there are a few beautiful big monasteries, for example, the Thugchen Gompa, built in the 15th century.
 Or visit the Amchi Museum and Amchi School.
 An amchi is a traditional Tibetan doctor.
-2 amchis are living in Lo Mangtang, who are also the official doctors of the king.
+2 amchis living in Lo Mangtang, are also the official doctors of the king.
 They founded a school to preserve this ancient wisdom.
-Also interesting is a ride by horse to Chhoser, where you can visit a small monastery and a century old cave dwelling, situated high in the rocks.
+Also interesting is a ride by horse to Chhoser, where you can visit a small monastery and a century-old cave dwelling, situated high in the rocks.

 History of Mustang